SuperSAN Online Help

 Follow the steps below to create a SCSI device:

 Step 1.
-Click Add button on the top toolbar of the management system, then the Create iSCSI Target wizard popup up.
+Click Add on the toolbar to open the Create iSCSI Target wizard.

 Choose Generic SCSI in the Device Type group.